billspat/ewxpwsdb/doc/Adding a new variable process.md

     None indicates no value was created, which is not the same as zero.
   - example: `wspd  : Optional[float] = Field(default=None, description="average, wind speed, m/s")`

-2. Add variable to API tranforms,
+2. Add variable to API transforms,

 for each API class (SpectrumAPI, ZentraAPI, etc), edit the function `_transform()` which is specific to that vendor type.

 this function is called by the `tranform()` function in the parent class `WeatherAPI` so it only has to focus on converting a dictionary of keys and numbers into individual variables.

 Not all station types will support the variable being added, and don't need to add it and fill it with None as the `Reading` model has the default as `None` if the variable is not present.

+Note that to work with the particular API, in the folder `doc/external_apis` are example data in the JSON format as output by the API request, e.g. `davis_example_data.json` to work from

 3. Add tests